-- 6 We apply a 30-year time horizon because the data on students who attended TRU prior to FY 1989-90 is less reliable, and because most of the students served more than 30 years ago had left the provincial workforce by FY 2018-19.
-We include alumni from University College of the Cariboo and British Columbia Open University in this calculation. - 7 Settling-in factors are used to delay the onset of the benefits to students in order to allow time for them to find employment and settle into their careers.
+- 6 We apply a 30-year time horizon because the data on students who attended TRU prior to FY 1994-95 is less reliable, and because most of the students served more than 30 years ago had left the provincial workforce by FY 2023-24. - 7 Settling-in factors are used to delay the onset of the benefits to students in order to allow time for them to find employment and settle into their careers.
 In the absence of hard data, we assume a range between one and three years for students who graduate with a credential, and between one and five years for continuing students.
 Workforce and professional development students are usually already employed while attending university, so they experience no delay in the onset of their benefits. - 8 Converting FTEs to credits in this fashion allows us to break down the students' progression into a larger number of smaller increments.
 Institutions may have different methods for determining credit assignments; however, a general guideline for undergraduates is that since one week of full-time study earns one credit, and since there are 30 weeks in a typical academic year, then one FTE earns 30 credits.